The New Acting Interior Secretary Is An Agency Insider And Ex-Oil Lobbyist

 "He's thought by many to be the power behind the throne," said Jeff Ruch, executive director of the watchdog group Public Employees For Environmental Responsibility.

-Bernhardt is a polarizing figure, loved by industry and assailed by environmental protection groups.
+Bernhardt is a polarizing figure, loved by the industry and assailed by environmental protection groups.

-From 2001 to 2009 he held a number of positions at Interior, including Solicitor.
-When Zinke named him as his Deputy, he cited his extensive agency experience, "his esteemed legal career, and down-right love of our land and resources."
-Like many previous secretaries, Bernhardt also hails from the west — he's a native of Rifle, Colorado.
+From 2001 to 2009 he held a number of positions at the Department of the Interior, including solicitor.
+When Zinke named him as his deputy, he cited his extensive agency experience, "his esteemed legal career, and down-right love of our land and resources."
+Like many previous secretaries, Bernhardt also hails from the West — he's a native of Rifle, Colo.

 In addition to his track record in Washington governance and politics, Bernhardt also has experience in the fossil fuel industry.
-He worked for a D.C. lobbying firm where E&E News reported that his clients included Cobalt International Energy and the Independent Petroleum Association of America.
+He worked for a Washington, D.C., lobbying firm where E&E News reported that his clients included Cobalt International Energy and the Independent Petroleum Association of America.

 Environmentalists argue it raises ethical questions for someone who worked on behalf of oil and gas companies to then be in charge of managing those resources.